Where Is Maasai Market in Nairobi Kenya

 2 Jewelry

-Jewelry, especially local ones, is featured in most of the markets.
+Jewelry, especially local jewelry, is featured in most of the markets.
 You can find some cool stuff, ranging from brass to beads.
 Visitors usually buy bracelets beaded in the Kenyan national colors.

 Note that many of the best artisans do not display their best-quality works for fear of competitors copying them.
 It is OK if you ask them if they have other products to show you other than the displayed ones.